Sharpe's Waterloo (TV programme): Plot

 In 1815, war breaks out as Napoleon returns to France from exile on Elba.
-Richard Sharpe (Sean Bean) can't resist the chance to finally see his enemy and breaks his promise to his French lover Lucille (Cécile Paoli) to fight no more.
-However, unlike his adulterous wife Jane (Abigail Cruttenden), she forgives him and accompanies him to the battlefield, where he finds employment as a lieutenant colonel on the staff of Prince William of Orange (Paul Bettany) and makes the acquaintance of his aide de camp Colonel Rebecque (Oliver Tobias).
+Richard Sharpe can't resist the chance to finally see him in person and re-enlists, breaking his promise to his partner Lucille to fight no more.
+Unlike his adulterous wife Jane, she forgives him and accompanies him to the battlefield.
+He has been given a lieutenant colonel commission on the staff of Prince William of Orange.

 Scouting south of Quatre Bras, Sharpe spots French troops.
 The Dutch cavalry he sends to alert the Allied command are killed by French cuirassiers pursuing Sharpe.
-Lord Rossendale (Alexis Denisof) joins the staff of Lord Uxbridge (Neil Dickson), Wellington's second-in-command, bringing his lover, Sharpe's estranged wife Jane, with him to Brussels.
+Lord Rossendale joins the staff of Lord Uxbridge, Wellington's second-in-command, bringing his lover, Sharpe's estranged wife Jane, with him to Brussels.
 Polite society refuses to accept Jane but Rossendale learns that Sharpe is also quartered in Brussels.
-At the Prince of Orange's camp, Sharpe is reunited with his former sergeant major and best friend, Patrick Harper (Daragh O'Malley), and two of his long-time "chosen men": Hagman (John Tams) and Harris (Jason Salkey).
+At the Prince of Orange's camp, Sharpe is reunited with his former sergeant major and best friend, Patrick Harper who remains a private citizen, and two of his long-time "chosen men": Hagman and Harris, who he makes both sergeants.

-Sharpe scouts the French forces again and alerts the Duke of Wellington (Hugh Fraser) at a ball in Brussels that Napoleon is on the move.
+Sharpe scouts the French forces again and alerts the Duke of Wellington at a ball in Brussels that Napoleon is on the move.
 Sharpe encounters Jane and Rossendale at the ball, and challenges Rossendale in front of the guests.
 Rossendale refuses to fight and wets himself and Sharpe demands his promise to repay the money Jane stole from Sharpe.
 They encounter each other again on the battlefield and Rossendale draws a pistol but lacks the courage to fire.
 Sharpe takes Rossendale's sword and pistol and breaks them then coerces Rossendale into writing a promissory note for Sharpe's money.
-Rossendale lies to his fellow officers about the destruction of his sword and pistol, but later confesses the truth to Witherspoon who tells him the only way to regain his lost honor is to fight like a demon in the coming battle.
+Rossendale lies to his fellow officers about the destruction of his sword and pistol, but later confesses the truth to lieutenant Witherspoon who tells him the only way to regain his lost honour is to fight like a demon in the coming battle.